Coal Springs, South Dakota

 Ghost town in South Dakota, U.S.

 Coal Springs is a ghost town in Perkins County, in the U.S. state of South Dakota.
 The GNIS classifies it as a populated place.

 History

 Coal Springs was laid out in 1908, and named for the fact the community was located in a coal mining district.
 A post office called Coal Springs was established in 1909, and remained in operation until 1954.

+The town and its history are commemorated annually at the Coal Springs Threshing Bee held in Meadow, South Dakota near the site of Coal Springs.